 |Cache Type||Low Power DDR4 SDRAM||Low Power DDR4 SDRAM|

 |Controller Configurations||Penta-Core, 8-Channels||Not Specified|

 Result: NAND Flash is the main storage of your SSD and both of them have the same TLC NAND.
 However, 980 Pro comes with more layers of NAND which is a pro.
 The DRAM Cache buffer is the same in both i.e. DDR4 SDRAM.
 The 970 Evo has the Phoenix controller whereas the 980 Pro has a much more advanced Elpis controller.
 So, the 980 Pro is winning this battle again.

 This is where most of the users tend to change their minds.
 The same can happen here as well.
-Because Samsung 980 Pro is overkill for the people who have PCIe 3.0 motherboard.
+Because Samsung 980 Pro is overkill for people who have PCIe 3.0 motherboards.
 So, they will never go for it.
 But, the 970 Evo is a good option for any kind of motherboard with enough data read and write speed.
 However, the price difference is not that huge.

 I would suggest you check live prices because they keep changing from time to time.